Auto D1 Endpoints

 const openapi = fromHono(app);

-When a DELETE request is made to /users/:userId, D1DeleteEndpoint will:
+When a DELETE request is made to /users/:id, D1DeleteEndpoint will:

 D1ListEndpoint: Listing Resources from D1 with Advanced Filtering